neuro-inc/platform-docs/first-steps/getting-started.md

 {% endtab %}
 {% endtabs %}

-## Understanding the core concepts
+## Understanding the main concepts

-On the **Apolo Core** level, you will work with jobs, environments, and storage.
+On the **Apolo** level, you will work with jobs, environments, and storage.
 To be more specific, a job (an execution unit) runs in a given environment (Docker container) on a given preset (a combination of CPU, GPU, and memory resources allocated for this job) with several storage instances (block or object storage) attached.

 Here are some examples.